Numerical viscosity and resistivity in MHD turbulence simulations: Results

 \subsubsection{Basic time evolution}

 We start by comparing the magnetic amplification in the kinematic phase of the dynamo in the subsonic and supersonic regimes and for different numerical grid resolutions $N$.
-In order to do so, we fit an exponential model to $\Emag/\Ekin$ in the time-averaging window (see \S\ref{sssec:time_avg_win}), to quantify its time-rate of growth,
+In order to do so, we fit an exponential model to $\Emag/\Ekin$ in the time-averaging window (see \S\ref{sssec:time_avg_win}) to the data shown in the bottom panels on Fig.~\ref{fig:Time_evol}, to quantify its growth rate,

-where $(\Emag/\Ekin)_0$ is the value of $\Emag/\Ekin$ at $t = 4\tturb$. $\Gamma$, measured in units of $\tturb^{-1}$, quantifies the growth rate of $\Emag/\Ekin$.
-The extracted $\Gamma$ from the fit is listed in column~2 of Tab.~\ref{tab:fit_params}.
-We observe that the growth rate of $\Emag/\Ekin$ increases with $N$.
+where $(\Emag/\Ekin)_0$ is the value of $\Emag/\Ekin$ at $t = 4\tturb$.
+The growth rate, $\Gamma$, is measured in units of $\tturb^{-1}$.
+The extracted $\Gamma$ from the fits is listed in column~2 of Tab.~\ref{tab:fit_params}.
+We see that $\Gamma$ increases with $N$.
 We expect this because higher grid resolutions better capture magnetic field amplification by vorticity, which is dominant in smaller-scale turbulent motions of the fluid elements \citep{FederrathEtAl2011,2020MNRAS.499.2076S,2021PhRvL.126i1103A}.
+In addition, \citet{2012PhRvE..85b6303S,BovinoEtAl2013} have shown that $\Gamma$ positively scales with $\rek$ and $\rem$, respectively.
+Taken together, this may imply that the Reynolds numbers depend on $N$, serving as additional motivation to determine the exact dependence.
 Comparing the growth rates between the subsonic and supersonic regimes for a particular grid resolution, we find that the magnetic field amplification is higher for $\mach = 0.1$ than for $\mach = 10$ as in previous studies \citep{FederrathEtAl2011,2020MNRAS.499.2076S,2021PhRvL.126i1103A}.

 For the resolutions 2304, 1152 and 576 in subsonic simulations, we also observe a drop in the sonic Mach numbers due to the back-reaction on the fluid from the amplified magnetic field $B$ in the region where $\Emag/\Ekin \sim 10^{-1}$.
 This back-reaction on the velocity field is negligible in the kinematic phase of the dynamo, because the corresponding magnetic field is very weak.